rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/configuration.md

 **maximum_parasite_killing_rate** (double) : The percentage of parasites that the compound will kill in one day if an individual has the highest possible drug concentration. \
 **n** (integer) : The slope of the linear portion of the concentration-effect curve. \
 **age_specific_drug_concentration_sd** (double array) : The actual drug concentration, per individual, that will be drawn from a normal distribution with a mean of one and this standard deviation. \
-**age_specific_drug_absorption** (double array) : (*Version 4.0*) The percentage of the drug that is absorbed into the bloodstream, based upon the age of the individual.
+**age_specific_drug_absorption** (double array) : The percentage of the drug that is absorbed into the bloodstream, based upon the age of the individual.
 When not supplied the default value is one for all age groups. \
 **mutation_probability** (double) : The probability that exposure to the drug will result in a mutation in the parasite to resist it. \
 **affecting_loci** (integer array) : The index of the loci of alleles where drug resistance may form (see [genotype_info](#genotype_info)). \
 **selecting_alleles** (integer matrix) : The index of the alleles where drug resistance may form (see [genotype_info](#genotype_info)). \